Feature #275

 And you are correct.
 Both audio and video will play without JavaScript enabled if only the HTML5 tags are used.

-Updated by Richard Lucassen almost 6 years ago
+Updated by Richard Lucassen over 6 years ago

 One of the things you did not mention in your research is that under water the stream continues to play even though you don't hear anything.
 And the few seconds of sound you hear after you turned on the screen is what's in the buffer, just before the audio was switched off.